 Varanasi is a gem and a melting pot of colors, food and religion.
 It has the luck of accumulating 5000 years of culture and traditions that can rarely be found anywhere else.
 From the thundering Ganga aarti to chaat that melts in your mouth and a temple dripping with gold, nothing comes close to beating the experience that is Varanasi.

 If I had to recommend anyone a single city in all of India that captures the soul of the country, then Varanasi would be my best bet.
 If you take a trip to India then be sure to add this amazing city to your list!

 Kanupriyaa is a software engineer born in India that now lives in LA.
-Her blog Sunset Jeans is a document of all the adventures that took place in between while she traveled the world solo.
+Her blog My Lost Camel is a document of all the adventures that took place in between while she traveled the world solo.
 Follow her on Instagram